boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 All these are taking more or less randomly amount of time and may occur also unintended.
 So they hard to take into consideration.
 I guess, they unfortunately half the runtime in too many cases.

 In my experience especially HPPLMN searches may turn out to use quite a lot of energy.
 The interval of these HPPLMN searches is stored on the SIM card.
-Especially using global SIMs (IMSI starting with a 9) causes since nRF9106 mfw 1.3.2 an increased number of HPPLMN searches, though the current country code is not longer considered.
+Especially using global SIMs (IMSI starting with a 9) causes since nRF9160 mfw 1.3.2 an increased number of HPPLMN searches, though the current country code is not longer considered for such global SIMs.
 Using a global SIM with an interval of 2h causes a device, which exchanges every hour a message to increase the power consumption by 10 times.

 The measurements differs from test to test.
 The charts shows just one example test run.